veeto

 Key Takeaways

-• Authorizes the Governor to certify up to three sustainable aviation fuel projects for expedited environmental review.
+• Authorizes the Governor to certify up to three sustainable aviation fuel production projects for expedited environmental review.

 Summary